SteeltoeOSS/Documentation/docs/configuration/cloud-foundry-provider.md

 Both of these method calls also add these objects to the service container as `IOptions`.

-Once this is done, you can access these configuration objects in the Controllers or Views of an application by using normal Dependency Injection.
+Once this is done, you can access these configuration objects in the controllers or views of an application by using normal Dependency Injection, as follows:

-The following example controller shows how to do so:

 ```csharp
 using Steeltoe.Extensions.Configuration.CloudFoundry;